John Clarke (Baptist minister): Church divisions

 While Clarke became very active in the affairs of the colony upon his return from England, he also resumed his leadership role in the Newport church.
-One major schism occurred in the church while he was in England, and another several years after his return.
+One major division occurred in the church while he was in England, and another several years after his return.
 The first of these concerned the "laying on of hands".
-This practice was considered to be one of Christ's six principles as advocated in the biblical verse Hebrews 6:2, and the ritual was welcomed in the Newport Baptist Church.
+This practice was considered to be one of Christ's six principles as advocated in the biblical verse Hebrews 6:2, and the ritual was welcomed in the Newport church.
 However, some members of the church wanted the practice to be mandatory, while others did not want additional restrictions placed on the parishioners.
-This disagreement prompted William Vaughan to break away from the church in 1656 and form his own "Six Principle" Baptist Church in Newport, sometimes called the Second Baptist Church of Newport.
+This disagreement prompted William Vaughan to break away from the church in 1656 and form the Six Principle Baptist Church in Newport, sometimes called the Second Baptist Church of Newport.

-The second major division in the church occurred over the day of worship, when Sabbatarians within the congregation wanted to worship on Saturday.
+The second major division in the church occurred over the day of worship, when Saturday Sabbatarians within the congregation wanted to worship on Saturday.
 The practice was largely tolerated, with some parishioners attending one service, some attending another, and some attending both.
-The elder Obadiah Holmes, however, was hostile to the practice, and was rebuked by Clarke in 1667 over his harshness towards the Sabbatarians.
-Holmes subsequently withdrew from preaching at the Newport church, but resumed his pastoral duties there in 1671.
-When he continued to be critical of the Sabbatarians, they finally left to form their own church in December 1671.
+The elder Obadiah Holmes, however, was hostile to the practice, and was rebuked by Clarke in 1667 over his harshness towards these Sabbatarians.
+Holmes subsequently withdrew from preaching at the Newport church, but resumed his office there in 1671.
+When he continued to be critical of the Saturday Sabbatarians, they finally left to form their own church in December 1671.
 Additional dissension occurred in the church, centered on the family of Giles Slocum.
 When Slocum's wife, Joan, denied that Christ was alive, she was excommunicated in 1673.
 Following this, her husband, their children, and their children's spouses all left the church, and became Quakers.